 Litter is an unattractive problem on our roadways.
-It’s unsightly, expensive to remove and poses a threat to our motorists and wildlife.
-In 2004, the state of Georgia spent a staggering $14 million in roadside litter removal.
-Needless to say, the problem still persists in Georgia, and in Cobb County.
+It’s unsightly, expensive to remove and poses a threat to our motorists, natural habitats, wildlife and our source of water.

 What Can You Do?

 Keep Cobb Beautiful Adopt-A-Mile (AAM) program is a partnership that allows individuals and/or groups* to improve the appearance of our community!

 Program volunteers serve as visible reminders to those who drive our roadways that we are all stewards of the land.
 AAM is an excellent way for groups to work together to keep Cobb beautiful.
 Cobb County has been reputed as one of the most attractive communities in the Southeast.
 Let’s preserve this attribute!